-Also, in "The Gift," Willow healing Tara is both this and an Awesome Moment.
+- Also, in "The Gift," Willow healing Tara is both this and a Moment of Awesome.
 "I will always find you."

 Spike: Till the end of the world.
 Even if that happens to be tonight.

-Dawn taking care of the recently resurrected Buffy in After Life.
+- Dawn taking care of the recently resurrected Buffy.

-The "Every night I save you" conversation from After Life.
+- The "Every night I save you" conversation.

-Spike's reaction to Buffy in After Life.
+- Spike's reaction to Buffy.
 At first he's shocked, then it's obvious he's happy to see her (the slight smile sells it), before he helps Dawn take care of her.

-Buffy lying about what happened to her while she was dead, trying to make her friends happy despite the increadible pain they've put her through.
+- Buffy lying about what happened to her while she was dead, trying to make her friends happy despite the incredible pain they've put her through.

 Spike: Buff...
 Slayer... are you OK?